LukeMitDemHut/easycraftondocker/README.md

 ## Collaborating on a Craft Project

 To collaborate on a CraftCMS project:
-- Use GitHub or other version control systems to sync the project files.
+- Use Git(Hub) or other version control systems to sync the project files.
 - **Do not sync the `data` folder**.
 Instead, use a hosted database solution to share the database.
 - Alternatively, package the project (see the next section) and share it with your collaborator.